Hypertangency of plane curves and the algebraic exceptional set: Examples

 \subsection{Hypertangency of rational curves}

 For an integral curve $B\subset \PP^2$ of degree $b\geq 4$ having at most nodal singularities, Conjecture~\ref{conj:main} predicts that there exist only finitely many rational curves hyper-bitangent to $B$, i.e. the set $\cE(B)$ is finite.
 We will provide an example showing the necessity, in the conjecture, that $B$ have only nodal singularities.
+This example was already considered by Vojta in \cite[Example 3.5.3]{Vojta87}.

 For every integer $b\geq 3$ we denote by $Q_b\subset \PP^2$ the curve given by the homogeneous equation